 Like many parents with kids in car seats, I come across this problem from time to time.

 It’s very annoying, but most importantly, it’s a very dangerous thing to not fix because for the harness to work properly in the event of a crash, it needs to be flat without twists and snug against the child’s body.
-A twisted harness can cause real damage to the small body in the event of a crash, damage that is easily avoided by simply making sure the harness is never twisted.
+A twisted harness can cause real damage to the small body in the event of a crash, a damage that is easily avoided by simply making sure the harness is never twisted.